 Raconteur Christie Mitchell explained it in 1949.
 "As all things

 glorious in life have but a short while to live, so lived the Strand.

-is a lingering shadow of riches untold, of fine
+is a lingering shadow of riches untold, of fine horse drawn carriages,

-by the faint trace of the scent of oleanders in the air."
+trace of the scent of oleanders in the air."

 Escapes, in its purpose to preserve historic, endangered and vanishing